phannguyenlong/java_calendar/README.md

     + [V. Cashier Order History](#v-cashier-order-history)
     + [VI.
 Finace Report](#vi-finace-report)

-# WHAT IS CONVINIENT CALENDAR MANAGEMENT for BUSINESS?
+# WHAT IS CONVENIENT CALENDAR MANAGEMENT for BUSINESS?
--
+- The project is inspired by Google Calendar, Windows 10 Calendar which is specifically made for business' management.
+In general, there are three main users: manager, cashier, waiter.
+The manager can manage the business' finance and employees.
+The calendar records all the shifts, timekeeping as well as daily income.

 # Our Team
 If you would like any further information, please don't hesitate to contact us.
-- Long Nguyen Phan (Leader)
+- Long Nguyen Phan *(Leader)*
     - Email: `14472@student.vgu.edu.vn` or `phannguyenlong0812@gmail.com`
 - Yen Le Hai
-    - Email: 14952@student.vgu.edu.vn
+    - Email: `14952@student.vgu.edu.vn`
 - Nguyen Phuong Hong
-    - Email: 14939@student.vgu.edu.vn
+    - Email: `14939@student.vgu.edu.vn`
 - Nguyen Le Vinh
-    - Email: 15018@student.vgu.edu.vn
+    - Email: `15018@student.vgu.edu.vn`

 # INSTALLATION GUIDE
-- For full documentation about installation please access to: https://drive.google.com/drive/folders/1KtcV-3zLrDAOjrmNctejq_deI5UBsnaO?usp=sharing
+- For full documentation about installation please access: https://drive.google.com/drive/folders/1KtcV-3zLrDAOjrmNctejq_deI5UBsnaO?usp=sharing
 - Please clone/download the project and follow the following step
-- There are 2 way for install our project:
+- There is 2 way for installing our project:
     - Simple Installation: simple, fast
-    - Maunal Installation from Command Line
+    - Manual Installation from Command Line

 ## SIMPLE INSTALLTION